murtyjones/murtyjones.github.io/_posts/2021-11-28-svelte-cwasm-workers-how-to.md

 ---

-Next, let's create a `render` function in `lib.rs`, which we'll leave empty for now but will ultimately be used to draw on the canvas:
+Next, let's create a `render` function in `lib.rs`, which we'll leave empty for now but will ultimately be used to draw text on the canvas:

 ```rust
 use wasm_bindgen::prelude::*;